rsling/Severetesting/README.md

-# severetesting
+# Severe Testing and Stuff

-Random R scripts
+Random R scripts centered around fundamental understanding of concepts in frequentist statistics and severe testing.